andrejacobs/go-analyse/planning/Specs.md

 ### Core features

--   `cmd1`

-    -   Does A
-    -   Does B
-    -   etc.
+-   `ngrams`

+    -   Create either letter or word ngram frequency tables from the input corpora.
+    -   Can update existing frequency tables.
+    -   Can discover the alphabet letters used from the input corpora.

+    -   `-a, --language` The alphabet to use.
+This can either be a built-in (e.g. en = english) or a .csv file.
+    -   `-l, --letters` Create ngrams using letter combinations.
+E.g. bigrams like st, er, ae
+    -   `-w, --words` Create ngrams using word combinations.
+E.g. bigrams like "the cat", "he jumped"
+    -   `-s, --size` ngram size.
+E.g. 1 = monogram, 2 = bigrams, 3 = trigrams etc.
+    -   `-o, --out` The file path to write the results to. (csv format).
+See `--discover` for when this file is a language file.
+    -   `-d, --discover` Instead of creating the ngram frequency table this will discover the non whitespace characters used and write a language file to `--out` path.
+    -   `-u, --update` Load the frequency table specified by `--out` and then update as new data is parsed by the corpora.

     -   `-h, --help`

         -   Displays usage and help information.

     -   `-v, --version`
         -   Displays the version of the tool.

 ### Bonus features

--   `cmd2`

-    -   Does A
+-   `ngrams`

+    -   Input files can also be tar.gz.
+    -   URLs can be specified instead of files to fetch corpora from the web.
+E.g. A GET request is made to the URL and then parsed.
+        -   Would then need to think about allowing netscape style cookies.txt and also setting the user-agent.
+        -   What about retries? exponential back-off.

 ## Module summary